George Minard was born in 1797 in Fayette County, PA, the eldest son of John and Mary Magdalena (Kohl) Minard Sr.

 When George was a teenager, his parents moved to a farm near Scio, Harrison County, OH.
 George is thought to have remained for a number of years in Fayette County, but evidence shows he also traveled back and forth to his parents’ new locale.
+He never learned to read or write.

 On Sept.
 9, 1819, in Harrison County, OH, George married Susannah Smith (1794-1861), also a native of Fayette County.
 Rev. John Crom officiated at the ceremony.
 On the marriage license -- still on file today in the Harrison County Courthouse -- the family name was spelled "Mynart."
 George was age 22 at the time, and Susan was 25.

-The Minards had at least seven children – Daniel Miner, Jacob Minerd, John W. Miner, Catherine Ann Minard, William Miner, Mary Minard and Rachel Susannah Manbeck.
+The Minards together produced at least seven children – Daniel Miner, Jacob Minerd, John W. Miner, Catherine Ann Minard, William Miner, Mary Minard and Rachel Susannah Manbeck.
 Son Daniel was born in Fayette County in 1828, but shortly thereafter the family moved for good to Harrison County, where William (1830), Mary (1833) and Rachel Susannah (1835) were born.

 In 1850, when the federal census was taken, George declared that he, his wife and their eldest son were born in "Fayette County, Pa."
 This census also shows that George's occupation was a miller.